softwaresaved/international-survey-lib/templates/how_time_is_spent.md

+---
+layout: page
+title: How time is spent
+---
 # How time is spent

+1. TOC
+{:toc}

 RSE/RSE are supposed to be an hybrid role, compared to pure software developer.
 They bring a knowledge from their field but also are developing software.
 To